svennd/alies/README.md

-# Alies
+# Introduction to Alies
-The open source veterinarian information management system for veterinary practices.
+The open source veterinarian information management system for veterinary practices focussed on small pets (Dog, Cat, Horse, Bird, ...).
+Currently early in development, but useable :)

-# Install
+## Install
+This
 Requirements :
 - PHP 7+
 - MySQL 5.7+ / MariaDB